Gili Trawangan Travel Guide

 Pesona - Chill on the beach with a sheesha and sample some great Indian food.
 The only real Indian food on the island and absolutely delicious.
 Some dishes can be extremely spicy so be careful!

-Ko-Ko-Mo – Serving an eclectic mix of Asian and Western cuisine, such as home-made ravioli filled with mud crab and coconut to “Harvey” beef tenderloin from Western Australia, along with a mouth-watering menu of other delectable dishes, all prepared from prime quality local and imported produce.
+Ko-Ko-Mo (closed until April 2019) – Serving an eclectic mix of Asian and Western cuisine, such as home-made ravioli filled with mud crab and coconut to “Harvey” beef tenderloin from Western Australia, along with a mouth-watering menu of delectable dishes, all prepared from prime quality local and imported produce.

 This is probably one of the more expensive places on the island, but certainly worth a visit!